TYPO3 Distributions, Usability Solutions and Themes 2014 (T3DUST14) - Petra Hasenau

 After the event there might be additional meetings and sprints for each particular team, but this depends on the amount of sponsoring we will be able to rise.

-RE: T3DUST14 - Added by Ric van Westhreenen over 5 years ago
+RE: T3DUST14 - Added by Ric van Westhreenen about 6 years ago

 One remark regarding this comment " since these will take care of vacations in German schools".
 We are an international community.
 I think that it's highly vital to involve people from around the globe, and not only people where the kids are attending the German schools.
 BTW, it's probably not intended by you that way, but it reads like that.

-RE: T3DUST14 - Added by Jo Hasenau over 5 years ago
+RE: T3DUST14 - Added by Jo Hasenau about 6 years ago

 Actually the part about vacations means prices, availability and quietness, since the location is booked by lots of German families with kids during school vacations.
 Of course vacations of other countries will matter as well, but AFAIK they are close to the dates depending on the German federal state, with the first starting in June and the last ending in September.

-RE: T3DUST14 - Added by Jo Hasenau over 5 years ago
+RE: T3DUST14 - Added by Jo Hasenau about 6 years ago

 We've got the precise dates from the location managers now.